rights_checklist_web.jpg

 It is against the law to harass or discriminate against a person in most types of employment, including when a person applies for a job, at any time during employment, or when leaving a job.
 Complaints of discrimination relating to employment can be made to the NSW Anti-Discrimination Board [link to http://www.lawlink.nsw.gov.au/lawlink/adb/ll_adb.nsf/pages/adb_homosexual].

 Some employees are not covered by NSW anti-discrimination laws and so have limited protection against discrimination on the grounds of sexuality.
-NSW anti-discrimination laws give wide exemptions to religious institutions and private educational institutions to enable discrimination on the basis of sexual orientation or gender identity where it is necessary to avoid injuring the religious susceptibilities of the organisation.
+NSW anti-discrimination laws give wide exemptions to religious institutions and private educational institutions.
 For example, a teacher who is discriminated against by a private or religious school will not be protected under NSW anti-discrimination law.

-There is currently no federal anti-discrimination law to protect lesbians and gay men from discrimination on the grounds of sexuality.
-The Fair Work Act 2009 makes it unlawful to take adverse action (including dismissal) against an employee on the basis of their "sexual preference."
-Complaints of discrimination in relation to sexual orientation can also be made to the Australian Human Rights Commission.
+There is also no federal anti-discrimination law to protect lesbians and gay men from discrimination on the grounds of sexuality.
+However, it is unlawful to sack someone because of their sexual preference and complaints of discrimination can also be made to the Human Rights and Equal Opportunity Commission [link to: http://www.humanrights.gov.au/complaints_information/WOYR.html].

-Have you experienced discrimination or harassment at work because of your sexual orientation?
-Click here to find out where to get help.
+Have you experienced discrimination or harassment at work because of your sexuality?
+Click here [link to: http://www.glrl.org.au/rights/work/gettinghelp] to find out where to get help.

 Vilification